abdrahmansoltan/Learning-Notes/CSS Frameworks & Mehtodologies/StyledComponents.md

 ---

-### The "as" Polymorphic Prop
+### The `"as"` Polymorphic Prop

-- With the `as` polymorphic prop, you can swap the end element that gets rendered.
+- With the `as` prop, you can swap the end element that gets rendered.
 One use case is (when you inherit styles), for example, you’d prefer a `div` to a `section` for a reusable styled-component, you can pass the as prop to your styled component with the value of your preferred element, like so:

   ```jsx
   function Home() {